 In July 2019, a new five-year Community Pharmacy Contractual Framework was announced and as part of the ‘deal’ a new Community Pharmacy Consultation Service (CPCS) was announced.
 This new CPCS will replace the current NHS Urgent Medicine Supply Advanced Service (NUMSAS) as well as local pilots of the Digital Minor Illness Referral Service (DMIRS).
-The new CPCS will launch in October 2019.
+The new CPCS will launch on 29th October 2019.

 On 20th October 2016, the Department of Health and Social Care (DHSC) and NHS England announced that as part of the 2016/17 and 2017/18 community pharmacy funding settlement, money from the Pharmacy Integration Fund (PhIF) would be used to fund a national pilot of a community pharmacy Urgent Medicine Supply Service.
 The service was commissioned as an Advanced Service from 1st December 2016 and is commissioned until the end of September 2019.